 Proper student conduct on the bus is essential to insure the safety of all passengers.
 School Bus Rules Students should keep the noise level to a minimum to ensure that traffic sounds and emergency conditions are recognizable to the driver.
 All passengers must remain seated while the bus is in motion.
 Students should not throw or extend any part of their body or other objects from open windows of the bus.

 Upon reaching the field trip destination, a clear understanding shall be reached between the driver and the teacher/sponsor regarding parking location for the bus and the time of departure from the field trip location.
 Considerations will include time of stay, availability of parking, driver/vehicle safety, as well as other factors identified at the site.
 In no case will the driver depart the field trip destination without coordinating the time and loading point for the return trip.

 Cancellation of Field Trips

 Field trips may be cancelled by calling directly to the Transportation Office at 520-2940, followed by an email to the Field Trip Transportation Specialist.
 If cancellation is necessary and confirmed with the Transportation Office prior to the scheduled trip, no charges will be incurred.
 If the bus has been dispatched prior to the cancellation, a minimum charge of one (1) hour for labor for drivers expenses plus mileage will be billed during school days, two (2) hours for weekends and three (3) hours on holidays and days when D-11 is closed.
-No charge will be incurred if the field trip is cancelled due to adverse weather or adverse driving conditions, if D11 resources (drivers and buses) are scheduled to tranport said trip.
-Field and/or Athletic trips scheduled with one of our Charter partners are subject to the cancellation policy of the Charter partner, and the school and/or Department will be responsible for the cancellation fees.
+In addition, a $50 cancellation fee will be charged.
+No charge will be incurred if the field trip is cancelled by D11 transportation due to adverse weather or adverse driving conditions.